snowplow/snowbridge/docs/new_docs/reference/transformations.md

 Custom tranformation scripts may be defined in Javascript or Lua, and provided to stream replicator.

-For the limited benchmarks carried out, the Lua transformation offers a slight performance benefit over Javascript, however both are significantly less performant than the predefined transformations above (as one would expect).
+For the limited benchmarks carried out, the Lua transformation offers a slight performance benefit over Javascript, however both are significantly less performant than the predefined transformations above (as you would expect).

 ### The scripting interface